What We Believe

-Twin Lakes Bible Church began a revitalization effort starting in February of 2016.
 This 100 year old congregation has had a long-standing Gospel impact on people's lives in the Vilas County area.
 Over the last several years, this Faith Family has re-kindled it's passion for our main purpose, which is to glorify God by enjoying Him and loving Him first.
-He has reformed our desires and passion to the Gospel alone.
 We are a Faith Family that desires real Gospel transformation to touch every single aspect of Life.
-This year in 2018, the focus is on building unity both personally, corporately and ecclessiastically.
-Our big question last year was "Who are you becoming by the grace of God?"
-And this year's big question is "Who is He creating Twin Lakes Bible Church to be?"
 We believe that God is shaping and forming our identity by His means: expositional preaching, regular administration of sacraments and discipline, passionate worship, unity of the saints, Gospel-shaped marriages and parenting, and (last but not least) Life on Life evangelism.
-We put our hope in God through fully embracing who Christ by daily walking in the Spirit.
+We put our hope in God through fully embracing who Christ is by daily walking in the Spirit.

 Now if you wish, please see our doctrinal beliefs below.

 Last Modified: May 30th, 2017